TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-new-helm.md

 - Specify config settings for the portal in `values.yaml`
 - Launch the portal using the helm chart

-This guide provides a clear and concise, step-by-step guide for installing the Tyk Enterprise Developer Portal using the new helm charts.

 ### Create the `tyk-dev-portal-conf` secret